tnguyen2907/obot/README.md

 ## 1. Chatbot App

-The chatbot's backend uses **Langchain** for its RAG architecture and conversational capabilities, while the frontend is built with **Streamlit**.
+The chatbot's backend uses **Langchain** for its RAG architecture and conversational capabilities, with **Streamlit** for front end, and **Redis** for database.
 It retrieves relevant information through vector-retrieval in **Firestore** to provide context-aware responses.
 The chatbot is deployed on GCP using **Google Kubernetes Engine (GKE)**, ensuring scalability and reliability.

 ![Chatbot App Workflow](assets/chatbot-workflow.png)